waldesem/Web-Personal-DB/README.md

 ### Gunicorn Service

-To create the gunicorn service for the systemd run the following command in your terminal:
+For create systemd service run the following command in your terminal:
 ```
 sudo nano /etc/systemd/system/staffsec.service
 ```